biopython/biopython/Doc/install/INSTALL.rst

 2) Mac OS X
 ------------

-Install Apple’s XCode suite from the App Store, and then from the Xcode options also install the optional command line utilities.
+Install Apple’s XCode suite from the App Store, and then install the commandline tools using command- ``xcode-select --install`` on the terminal.

 3) Windows
 -----------